What is CBD Oil and how can CBD help my wellness?

 Is CBD legal in the US?

-If you are asking what is CBD's legal status in the US? then be assured, CBD is completely legal in the US.
+CBD is completely legal in the US.
 Following the passage of the Farm Bill which removed CBD and other non-psychoactive derivatives of cannabis from the Controlled Substance Act (CSA), CBD was legalized for interstate commerce.
 Some states have opted to limit or ban the use and sale of certain CBD products, such as New York, which does not allow CBD infused edibles or Idaho which requires the THC level to be 0% or it is considered illegal under state law.
 You should check your state laws to ensure you are compliant with federal AND state laws regarding use of CBD and cbd oil.

 Federally, the FDA is currently reviewing the status of CBD use in foods and dietary supplements and is expected to make major decisions regarding hemp soon.
 Prior to the Farm Bill, CBD had to be imported from other countries as it was not legal to grow hemp in the US.
 In the US, CBD must come from the hemp plant and contain less than 0.3% THC to be considered legal under the Farm Bill.
 Federally, CBD is still considered part of the marijuana plant and is subject to restrictions when it comes to banking and advertising making it difficult for CBD businesses.